FlorianKrull/CompilerConstructionSS2019/specification.md

 ### Assembly Code Generation

-mC targets x86 and uses GCC as back-end compiler.
+The mC compiler targets x86 and uses GCC as back-end compiler.
-On an x86_64 system, GCC multilib support must be available and the flag `-m32` is passed to the compiler.
+On an x86_64 system, GCC multi-lib support must be available and the flag `-m32` is passed to the compiler.

 The code generated by the back-end is compiled with the [GNU Assembler](https://en.wikipedia.org/wiki/GNU_Assembler) (by GCC).
 Pay special attention to floating point and integer handling.

 Use [cdecl calling convention](https://en.wikipedia.org/wiki/X86_calling_conventions#cdecl).
-It is paramount to correctly implement the calling convention, otherwise you will corrupt your stack during function calls and returns.
+It is paramount to correctly implement the calling convention, otherwise the stack may get corrupted during function calls and returns.

 ## Applications

-Apart from the main compiler executable `mcc`, additional auxiliary executables are implemented.
+Apart from the main compiler executable `mcc`, additional auxiliary executables are provided.
 These executables aid the development process and are used for evaluation.

-Most of the applications are defined by their usage information.
+The applications are commonly defined by their usage information.
 Composing them with other command-line tools, like `dot`, is a core feature.

-Unless specified, the exact output format is up to you.
+The exact output format is not specified in all cases.
-However, do *not* omit details — like simplifying the AST.
+However, details should *not* be omitted — like simplifying the AST>

 All applications exit with code `EXIT_SUCCESS` iff they succeeded in their operation.

-Note each executable excepts multiple inputs files.
+Each executable excepts multiple inputs files.
-Each input is parsed in isolation; the ASTs are merged before semantic checks are run.
+The inputs are parsed in isolation; the resulting ASTs are merged before semantic checks are run.

+Errors are written to `stderr`.

 ### `mcc`